What is the difference between No-Hide® and Rawhide?

-Chicken: Chicken, Chicken Gelatin, Brown Rice Flour, Organic Eggs, Olive Oil, Banana, Bromelain (Pineapple).
+Chicken: Chicken, Brown Rice Flour, Chicken Gelatin, Olive Oil, Banana Powder, Bromelain (Pineapple).

-Salmon: Salmon, Vegetable Gelatin, Brown Rice Flour, Organic Eggs, Olive Oil, Banana, Bromelain (Pineapple).
+Salmon: Salmon, Brown Rice Flour, Agar-Agar, Organic Eggs, Olive Oil, Banana Powder, Bromelain (Pineapple).

-Pork: Pork, Pork Gelatin, Brown Rice Flour, Organic Eggs, Olive Oil, Banana, Bromelain (Pineapple).
+Pork: Pork, Brown Rice Flour, Pork Gelatin, Organic Eggs, Olive Oil, Banana Powder, Bromelain (Pineapple).

 |Beef No Hide||3%|